BoiseState-AdaptLab/boisestate-adaptLab.github.io/students.md

 #### Aaron Orenstein

-Aaron is a senior at Capital High School and Treasure Valley Math and Science Center.
-He is currently working on the Lidar Data Processing project.
+Aaron recently graduated from Capital High School and Treasure Valley Math and Science Center.
+He has worked on the Lidar Data Processing project and Ionoseis project and is currently working on the CHiLL-I/E project.